BreeTree/pands-project/README.md

 ![Regression plot](Plots/regression_plot_petal_length_v_width.png)

 ### Box plot of Iris dataset
 Analysis of any dataset requires initial review of the data which can be acheived with pandas functions or graphically via box plots.
-Box plots show the distribution of data for a given variable, how symmetrical it is, how tightly grouped and plots outliers. **[]**
+Box plots show the distribution of data for a given variable, how symmetrical it is, how tightly grouped and plots outliers, **[25]**, **[26]**.

 ```
 sns.set_theme(style="ticks", palette="pastel") # configure plot style